Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 All other instances are considered orphan instances and are not allowed.
 See [Appendix A](#Appendix-A) for a modification to this proposal that allows for orphan instances.

-Additionally, a constraint extension must not conflict with any other pre-existing extension for the same constraint interface; for the purposes of checking this we use the normal resolution rules.
-That's what we refer as compiler "coherence".
+Additionally, a constraint extension must not conflict with any other pre-existing extension for the same constraint interface; for the purpose of checking this, we use the normal resolution rules.
+That's what we refer to as compiler "coherence".

 #### 1. Arguments of the caller function

 It looks into the caller function argument list for an evidence of the required extension.
-Here, `bothValid()` gets a `Validator<A>` passed in so whenever it needs to resolve it for the inner calls to `validate()`, it'll be able to retrieve it from its own argument list.
+Here, `bothValid()` gets a `Validator<A>` passed in so, whenever it needs to resolve it for the inner calls to `validate()`, it'll be able to retrieve it from its own argument list.
 ```kotlin
 fun <A> validate(a: A, with validator: Validator<A>): Boolean = a.isValid()